-In June of last year, we spoke with Child Psychologist and consultant to webmaster Dr. Adam Pilar about how cyberbullying affects children and what parents can do if their children are being harassed online.
+In June of last year, we spoke with Child psychologists and consultant to webmaster Dr. Adam Pilar about how cyberbullying affects children.
+And what parents can do if their children are being harassed online.
 But cyberbullying is not the only concern when it comes to digitally intelligent children.

-Recently, we have been an expert on upbringing and founder of IParent101, LLC in the digital age for further information.
-Reached Pitar.
+Recently, we have been an expert on the upbringing and founder of IParent101, LLC in the digital age for further information.
+Reached Peter.
 This time we explored how uncontrolled Internet exposure and device use affect children.

 Social media and content moderation are constantly evolving.